 This inclusion ensures that our executive office chairs are our most comfortable products, with many having a 5 Star Ergonomic Rating.

-Why buy an executive office chair?
+Why buy a high back office chair?

 These chairs are naturally aimed at managers and other senior people within an organisation.
 However, they are also perfect for anyone who is: